Another Perfect Murder

 We entered the living room and saw Suman lying on the floor in a pool of blood

 at the end of the room.
 Her clothes were in shambles.
-I screamed and Sujay held
+I screamed loud enough for the neighbour's to hear and Sujay held

 painful.
 The forensic reports suggested the time of murder to be near about